The Importance of Employee Advocacy with Privacy on the Rise

 The problem is scaling, of course.

-You see, they pretty much only cater to one single account or page, usually the company page.
+Most platforms pretty much only cater to one single account or page, usually the company page.
 Great for individuals, much less for organizations as they're neither able to expand your network nor approach people with personalized messaging.
 Both are crucial if you truly want to reach and resonate like the personalized targeting is/was able to do.

 To take full advantage of the power of organic marketing, we need a better stage and a better stage crew.
 For every company page, there are X amount of people connected — employees, for example — who are connecting on a much higher level.
-So, given a chance, wouldn't you, as a marketer, want to enable them to socially market your product, services or messaging as well?
+So, given a chance, wouldn't you, as a marketer, want to enable them to socially market your product, services, or messaging as well?

 Instead of letting algorithms bother your audience, let your existing network do what it does best: Connect.
-Advocacy is all about enabling and taking advantage of existing, established and trusted human connections.
+Advocacy is all about enabling and taking advantage of existing, established, and trusted human connections.

-Sponsored advertising alone doesn't stand a chance in generating trust.
+Sponsored advertising alone doesn't stand a chance of generating trust.
 When an ad pops up on social media, people often see just another faceless brand desperately trying its hand at selling something.
 There is no human-to-human interaction there.
 There is no authenticity, no credibility.
-The product or service is the only thing that might persuade, and unless the offer is really really good, there will mostly be annoyance and detachment.
+The product or service is the only thing that might persuade, and unless the offer is really good, there will mostly be annoyance and detachment.

 Your peers have the power to gain the trust of the people they reach through a social media network because the messaging hinges on the existing personal connection.
 Because you know the people in your network, you are able to choose the right words to speak to them.
 This means that a peer's network is the perfect place for that person to raise brand awareness, recruit or even sell.